sheehyjohn/c4c-nextjs-mdx-03o/data/blog/stack-anthony2024.md

 ## Contentlayer

 [Contentlayer](https://www.contentlayer.dev/) is a content SDK that validates and transforms your content into type-safe JSON data that you can easily import into your application.
 It makes working with local markdown or MDX files a breeze.
-This replaces `MDX-bundler` and our own markdown processing workflow.
+This replaces `MDX-bundler` and our own markdown processing workflow.mindmap
+        Root
+            A
+              B
+              C

 First, a content source is defined, specifiying the name of the document type, the source where it is located along with the frontmatter fields and any additional computed fields that should be generated as part of the process.